cwendorf/Sourcebook/Methods/statistical-tables/README.md

 ### Abstract

 This chapter provides basic statistical tables.
-Tables included are the Standard Normal, Student's (t) Distribution, F, Tukey's HSD, and power tables for Cohen's d and Eta-Squared.
+Tables included are the Standard Normal, Student's (*t*) Distribution, *F*, Tukey's *HSD*, and power tables for Cohen's *d* and Eta-Squared.
 These tables were used in the annotated output sections of this project.

 ### Table of Contents